-Pedestrian deaths have declined steeply but still account for 15 percent of crash fatalities.
+Pedestrian deaths have declined steeply since 1975 but still account for 15 percent of crash fatalities.
 The decrease may be connected to a decline in walking in recent decades.
 Two percent of people killed in motor vehicle crashes are bicyclists.

 Traffic engineering improvements can reduce pedestrian crashes.
 Separating vehicles and pedestrians by installing sidewalks, overpasses and underpasses can help reduce conflicts.
 Other solutions include building median refuge islands and adjusting traffic signals to create an exclusive pedestrian phase or to give pedestrians a head start before vehicles get a green light.